-The Trustees have delegated member and accounting administration to Zurich under contractual arrangements.
+The Trustees have delegated member and accounting administration to Scottish Widows under contractual arrangements.
 These arrangements specify service levels against which the Trustees monitor performance.
-The Trustees migrated their administration service in November 2017 to the Zurich Corporate Savings Platform with a view to providing a more efficient service and a better member experience.
-Scottish Widows completed the acquisition of Zurich Workplace Savings business (Part VII) on 1st July 2019.
+Scottish Widows completed the acquisition of Zurich Workplace Savings business (Part VII) on 1st July 2019 and the Trustees have been engaging with them to understand their objectives for large trust based schemes.